BillJr99/Ursinus-CS173/_pages/Assignments/Arrays/asmt-guitarstringsynth.md

 Your first task is to implement this equation in the `getPeriod(int halfStep)` method in `GuitarString.java`.
 You should round the period you return to the nearest integer.

 #### Hints
+* Use halfStep for the variable h in the formula
 * Be sure you're using the correct types here, and cast if you have to!
-In particular, `h/12` should be a decimal number.
+In particular, `halfStep/12` should be a decimal number.
+If `halfStep` and `12` are both integers, you'll hear the same sound over and over because the frequency keeps rounding to the same value!
 * Use the `Math.pow()` function to raise a number to a power.
 * Use the `Math.round()` function to round to the nearest integer.